ftucciarone/eORCA1/README.md

 # eORCA1
 Instructions to compile and run a global circulation configuration with NEMO 4.2

-[!Note]
+> [!IMPORTANT]
-Nemo 4.2 is incompatible with XIOS-2.5.
+> Nemo 4.2 is incompatible with XIOS-2.5.
 This configuration has to be linked against Xios-trunk

 #### Compilation of the base cofiguration
 1) The eOrca1 configuration can be built starting from the shipped reference configuration `ORCA2_ICE_PISCES`.
 First, lets duplicate this configuration with the command